-Across the UK the NHS utilises the Springboard Women’s Development Programme during times of restructuring and change, as well as at times of relative calm.
+Across the UK the NHS utilises the Springboard Women’s Development Training Course during times of restructuring and change, as well as at times of relative calm.
 Rainy Faisey, Deputy Director of HR with Oxford Radcliffe Hospitals NHS Trust and Jacqui Hinds, Leadership Development Consultant at Imperial College Healthcare NHS Trust recently spoke about their experiences of working with the Springboard Consultancy and running this programme.

 What were the challenges?

 Jacqui joined the newly merged Imperial College Healthcare NHS Trust In 2006.
 She explained why they identified a need for personal and professional development at this point:

 “During the merger morale seemed low.
 Posts were identified as ‘at risk’ and some people had to re-apply for their own jobs.
 Staff were feeling displaced and confused about their careers, goals and aspirations.
 Personal and professional development was key to smoothing the transition for people within the Trust at this time of change.”

 Primary drivers for seeking development within the NHS were identified by Rainey as mergers, staff relocation and organisational restructuring.